Flaky Lard and Butter Pie Crust (Foolproof Recipe)

 Instructions

-- Whisk together flour, cornstarch, salt in a large mixing bow.
+- Mix Dry Ingredients: Whisk together flour, cornstarch, salt in a large mixing bow.
 Add the leaf lard by the tablespoonful and butter cubes.

-- Crack an egg in a glass measuring cup (2 cup, about 480 ml, size), and add vinegar.
+- Make Egg-Vinegar Mixture: Crack an egg in a glass measuring cup (2 cup, about 480 ml, size), and add vinegar.
 Pour cold water to measure the liquid to reach 2/3 cup (158 ml) amount.
 Beat the mixture well.

-- Drizzle about 1/2 cup (120 ml) of liquid around the crumb mixture and stir gently with a fork.
-Add a small amount of liquid on the dry spots and continue stirring until the mixture is slightly moistened.
-You may not need to use all of the liquid – use just enough to moisten the mixture slightly.
+- Add Liquid to Dry Mixture: Drizzle about 1/2 cup (120 ml) of liquid around the crumb mixture and stir gently with a fork.
+Add more liquid only to dry spots until the dough is moistened (not sticky).
 Some crumbs are okay.

-- When the dough mixture is moistened without being too sticky or dry, dump it on a lightly floured surface.
+- Gather and Chill Dough: When the dough mixture is moistened without being too sticky or dry, dump it on a lightly floured surface.
 Gather up the dough.
 Divide the dough in half.
-(If I am making a double crust pie, I usually make the bottom crust dough to be slightly larger than the top crust portion)
+(If I am making a double crust pie, I usually make the bottom crust dough to be slightly larger than the top crust portion) Shape into disks, wrap in plastic, and chill for at least 1 hour.

-- Transfer the pastry to fit into a pan, gently nudging it down the sides of the pan.
+- Flute the Edges: Transfer the pastry to fit into a pan, gently nudging it down the sides of the pan.
 Lift up the overhanging dough and fold it under.
 Create the flute by using your thumb and forefinger to make a V pattern.
-Cover the pie shell with plastic wrap and refrigerate until ready to use.
+Cover with plastic and refrigerate until ready to use.

 Notes